cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 ### Letter Shape Style

-To control which letters are automatically italicized, use the `letterShapeStyle` configuration option.
+**To control which letters are automatically italicized**, use the `letterShapeStyle` configuration option.

 | `letterShapeStyle` | xyz    | ABC    | αβɣ    | ΓΔΘ   |